phitrann/Real-Time-Lip-Sync/README.md

 This project makes use of the MuseTalk model to perform real-time lip-syncing on a video and provides an API for generating digital human videos.

 ## MuseTalk: Real-Time Lip Sync with High-Quality Talking Avatars

-MuseTalk is a open-source project that provides a real-time lip-sync solution with high-quality talking avatars.
+MuseTalk is an open-source project that provides a real-time lip-sync solution with high-quality talking avatars.
 It was developed by the [Tencent Music Entertainment Lyra Lab](https://huggingface.co/TMElyralab) in April 2024.
-As of late 2024, it’s considered state-of-the-art in terms of openly available zero-shot lipsyncing models.
-It’s also available under the MIT License, which makes it usable both academically and commercially.
+As of late 2024, it's considered state-of-the-art in terms of openly available zero-shot lipsyncing models.
+It's also available under the MIT License, which makes it usable both academically and commercially.

 ### How does it work?

 The technical report of MuseTalk is not yet available.
 However, I have a shallow understanding of how it works.
 MuseTalk is able to modify an unseen face according to a provided audio with a face region of 256 x 256.

 It uses Whisper-tiny's audio features to perform the facial modifications.
 The architecture of the generation network is borrowed from the UNet of __stable-diffusion-v1-4__ where audio embeddings were fused with the image embeddings using cross-attention.